What Applying for College Can Teach Us About Sales

 - Offers to stop by the department head’s office while we were visiting the campus

-- And in one case, sending her a package containing 2 tea bags and a handwritten note explaining that the founder of the college was an avid tea drinker and teapot collector, culminating in a collection of over 800 teapots at the time of her death!
+- And in one case, sending him a package containing 2 tea bags and a handwritten note explaining that the founder of the college was an avid tea drinker and teapot collector, culminating in a collection of over 800 teapots at the time of her death!